chengwenxi/nitro/docs/node-running/running-a-classic-node.md

 ### Do You Need To Run A Classic Node?

-Mantle One and Mantle Rinkeby testnet have both been upgraded to Nitro, the latest Mantle tech stack; "Mantle Classic" is our term for the old, pre-Nitro tech stack.
+Mantle One and Mantle Rinkeby testnet have both been upgraded to Mantle, the latest Mantle tech stack; "Mantle Classic" is our term for the old, pre-Mantle tech stack.
-The Nitro node databases have the raw data of all blocks, including pre-Nitro blocks.
-However, Nitro nodes cannot execute anything on pre-Nitro blocks.
+The Mantle node databases have the raw data of all blocks, including pre-Mantle blocks.
+However, Mantle nodes cannot execute anything on pre-Mantle blocks.

-Mantle Nova started as a Nitro chain, so has no classic blocks.
+Mantle Nova started as a Mantle chain, so has no classic blocks.

-The following commands require an Mantle Classic node to execute data on pre-Nitro blocks.
+The following commands require an Mantle Classic node to execute data on pre-Mantle blocks.

 * `eth_call`
 * `eth_estimateGas`